patricia-harrison/p-h/experiments/experiments.md

 #### Reflection ####

-In this experiment, something new to me was or something I learned was (insert something here).
+In this experiment, I made contact with a potentiometer.
+Before this experiment, I wouldn't have known what said object is.
+After completing the project, I understood that a potentiometer is quite literally a dimmer switch in a sense.

-This experiment could be the basis of a real world application such as (insert something here).
+This experiment could be the basis of a real world application such as mood lighting.

-### Experiment name ###
+### Say "Hello" to the BBC nicro:bit! ###

-(Replace this with the experiment name)

 #### Photo of completed project ####
 In the code below, replace imagemissing.jpg with the name of the image, which should be in the kitexperiments folder.